 Who we might share personal information with

 - If you are referred by your health insurance provider, or otherwise claiming through a health insurance policy to fund therapy, then we will share appointment schedules with that organisation for the purposes of billing.
-She may also share information with that organisation to provide treatment updates.
+We may also share information with that organisation to provide treatment updates.

 - In cases where treatment has been instructed by a solicitor or a rehabilitation agency, relevant clinical information from therapy records will be shared with legal services as required and with your written consent.